Quincy Votes! is committed to objective, impartial voter information

 David Shiga (vice treasurer): I am passionate about Quincy Votes! because I believe we can make Quincy a more transparent, equitable, and inclusive city by increasing engagement and participation in elections and decision making.
 I have been coordinating our efforts to become a nonprofit to help us obtain funding to expand our work.
 I am excited about the potential to use data to better target our efforts.
 As a board member, I would continue working to put our group on a solid foundation so we can make a positive impact on our city.

-Amy Tan (student): Amy Tan is a graduating senior at North Quincy High School who will be attending Harvard University.
+Amy Tan (member): Amy Tan is a first-year at Harvard University concentrating in Government and Environmental Science & Public Policy.
 She has worked with Quincy Votes! since July 2022 and has done door-knocking and tabling.
-She even asked questions at a forum!
+She has even asked questions at a forum!
 A Mandarin and Cantonese speaker, she hopes to encourage others in her community to vote.
-As a board member, she would continue her ongoing effort to give high schoolers representation in school committee meetings, in addition to supporting other school-specific initiatives.
-She also hopes to encourage higher turnout for school committee elections.
-(Don’t we all?)
+As a board member, she has managed both the front-end and logistical side of door knocking campaigns.
+She also hopes to encourage higher turnout for school committee elections and served as a school committee representative at North Quincy High School before graduating in 2025.